 The townspeople “wanted to do the right thing but they just couldn’t do it.”
 In the book, a black man, Tom Robinson, is falsely accused of raping a white woman and is convicted by a jury despite Atticus Finch establishing that the accusers are liars.
 While a lynch mob fails to murder Robinson, he is later killed trying to escape prison.
 But, hey, they tried.
 Also: wrongfully convicting young black men of rape is so far in the past, just ask Tim Cole.

-Finally, we leave you with Ted Cruz, who spoke today at a conference convened by his old employer, the Texas Public Policy Foundation, and called President Obama “dangerous and terrifying,” in part, because his administration isn’t blocking legal dope smoking in Colorado and Washington State.If you like what you just read, click HERE to donate now.
+Finally, we leave you with Ted Cruz, who spoke today at a conference convened by his old employer, the Texas Public Policy Foundation, and called President Obama “dangerous and terrifying,” in part, because his administration isn’t blocking legal dope smoking in Colorado and Washington State.To support journalism like this, donate to the Texas Observer.